Blog>Cost Guides>Stay cool this summer

 Fitting a ceiling fan

-If air con isn’t your bag then consider installing a ceiling fan.
+If air con isn't your bag then consider installing a ceiling fan.
 Ceiling fans are a great way of circulating air around the room and creating a breeze to cool you down.
-Added to this, they’re very economically friendly to run, costing less than a 100w bulb to run and equating to just pennies for a few hours of use.
+They're very economically friendly to run, costing less than a 100w bulb to run and equating to just pennies for a few hours of use.

-A ceiling fan could set you back in the region of £275 for both the fan itself and installation.
-If you’re a fan of those low prices and cool evenings (see what we did there?), take a look at our ceiling fan installation cost guide for more information.
+A ceiling fan could set you back in the region of £540 for both the fan itself and installation.
+If you're a fan of the lower price and cool evenings (see what we did there?), take a look at our ceiling fan installation cost guide for more information.

 Installing a swimming pool